B1ue21/Abigail-McTaggart/README.md

 ## Hi, I'm Abigail McTaggart
 I am a prospect researcher under Dr. Bill Li (@billlee77).
-I aim to to get my doctorate in quantum computing.
+I aim to  get my doctorate in quantum computing.
 At MSU we have a hardware/Analysis oriented research group on the works.